0x3639/docs/docs/operator/hyperqube-z.md

 ## Background

-HyperQubeZ (hyperqube_z) is the first and flagship extension chain of the Hyperqube ecosystem.
+HyperQube_z is the first and flagship extension chain of the Hyperqube ecosystem.
 The Hyperqube ecosystem is maintained by HyperCore.one and is a set of Layer 2 extension chains for Zenon that add functionality and scalability to the ecosystem.
-Hyperqube_z uses the same Zenon architecture as mainnet and will be used for builder collaboration and rapid development of experimental features in a production betanet.
+HyperQube_z uses the same Zenon architecture as mainnet and will be used for builder collaboration and rapid development of experimental features in a production betanet.
 Successful features and upgrades may eventually be ported to mainnet.

 ## Prerequisites
-- Instructions assume a local computer running Linux (see VirtualBox for Mac/Windows users)
+- Instructions assume a local computer running Linux (see [VirtualBox](https://virtualbox.org) for Mac/Windows users)
 - VPS with minimum specs:
   - 2 vCPU
   - 4GB RAM
   - 50GB Storage
 - Basic command line knowledge

-## Register a Pillar
+## Register a HyperQube_z Pillar

 To sign up you will need a low spec Pillar vps (2vCPU & 4G Ram) and a local computer that will create a wallet that will be used by Syrius to manage the Pillar.

 ### Step 1 - Create a Wallet
-On a local computer, create a wallet that will be used for the Pillar and rewards address.
+On a local linux computer, create a wallet that will be used for the Pillar and rewards address.
 This step will generate your **Pillar Address** which can also serve as your **rewards address**.

-_Estimated time: 10 minutes_

 1. Install Go (version 1.21 or higher):
 ```bash